 Why should I use a chaperone?

-I’ve been practicing for 20 years and never had a single complaint.
+I’ve been practicing for more than 20 years and never had a single complaint.
 Chaperones are like insurance, something you pay for and hope never to use.
 Most states now require you to carry malpractice insurance, even if you’ve gone 20 years without a problem.
 The likelihood of your being sued may be small, but the potential consequences are huge.
 The same holds true for boundary violations.

 The next patient who walks through your door may be the one who files a complaint against you.
 If the case goes before the board, it’s likely to be your word against your patient’s, and the board’s job is to protect the public, not you.
 In fact, during a board hearing, the complainant is going to be called “the victim” until proven otherwise, which puts you behind the 8-ball right from the start.

 Having a chaperone to back you up does not guarantee success, but it comes close.
 In the vast majority of cases, if the person has a chaperone I’ve been able to get the case resolved in their favor very quickly.